 What seed burns belly fat fast?

-No single seed melts fat on its own, but flaxseeds and chia seeds support satiety and digestive health which may help reduce belly fat over time.
+No single seed melts fat on its own, but flaxseeds support satiety and digestive health which may help reduce belly fat over time.
 Always pair with a balanced diet and guidance from your care team.